Adolescent Brain Development And What It Means

 His brain may not be fully developed yet, but he needs to know that you support his transition into adulthood.
 Teach him how to change a tire, cook a meal, and create a budget.
-These skills will increase his confidence about future success.
+These skills will increase his confidence in future success.

 Between the struggles of growing up and the challenges of a brain under construction, parenting a teen is tough…and being a teen is even tougher.
 Don't hesitate to seek out the help of a trained therapist at BetterHelp if you need help with this difficult time.